Reverend John J. Unni, Pastor

 Colleen joined the Saint Cecilia staff in the summer of 2018 after completing her graduate studies at Boston College, receiving a Master of Business Administration and Master of Theological Studies dual degree.
 Prior to returning to graduate school, she completed her undergraduate studies at the College of the Holy Cross, did a post-graduate volunteer year in Ecuador, and directed service and immersion programs for the Holy Cross Chaplains’ Office.
 As the Director of Finance at Saint Cecilia, Colleen will work with the day-to-day business management in addition to long-term strategic planning.
 In her free time, Colleen enjoys running, cooking, and following the Boston sports teams.

-Director of Music Robert Duff oversees the music program at Saint Cecilia and also serves on the faculty at Brandeis University as associate professor of the practice of choral music.
+Robert oversees the music program at Saint Cecilia and also serves on the faculty at Brandeis University as associate professor of the practice of choral music.
 At Brandeis University Rob oversees the vocal program, conducts the Brandeis choral ensembles, teaches conducting and choral methods, and serves as the performance track adviser for vocalists.
 Rob has served on the faculties of Dartmouth College, Pomona College, Claremont Graduate University and Mount St. Mary’s College.
 He holds degrees in conducting, piano, and voice from the University of Massachusetts at Amherst, Temple University and the University of Southern California.
 Additionally, he served as director of music for the Archdiocese of Los Angeles.
 An active commissioner of new music, Rob has given several world premieres of works for both orchestral and choral forces.
-He served as council to the New Hampshire Council on the Arts, and is the past president of the Eastern Region of the American Choral Directors Association.
+He served as counsel to the New Hampshire Council on the Arts and is the past president of the Eastern Region of the American Choral Directors Association.

 Click on each person’s name to e-mail.